React SEO: How to Optimize Web Applications for Search Engines

 As mentioned earlier, React is a Single Page Application that, by default, has one URL pointing to the entire project.
 This means that Google only indexes the home page - making it impossible for your website to develop Authority and Trustworthiness on the SERP.

 Best Practice: There exist dependencies and packages for this specific purpose.
 React Router is a library built for handling the routing of a React application.
-It is a JavaScript framework that makes navigating multiple pages more manageable.
+It is a JavaScript framework that makes navigating multiple web pages more manageable.
 It handles the routing components by making it simple to manage the different URLs and states of your web application,

 Essentially, it is a tool that allows you to change the browser URL while keeping the UI in sync with what the JS bundle had parsed.
 Using React Router can be done by adding the BrowserRouter or HashRouter implementation.